You’ve seen the ads. You’ve watched the vids telling you how to make 6 figures a month with your social media following.

 How to monetize with a mastermind group

-While you should read our guide to starting a mastermind group for more details, you basically need a group of Ideal Members, maybe a platform to bring them together on and charge membership fees, and you’re ready to rock!
+While you should read our guide to starting a mastermind group for more details, you basically need a group of Ideal Members, maybe a mastermind platform to bring them together on and charge membership fees, and you’re ready to rock!

 5. Get a job

 Here’s a piece of unconventional advice.
 You can use your social media following to get a job.
 If you’re known as an expert in something and have a following, it’s possible that building your brand has made you more attractive to a future employer.
-Why not leverage that into a paycheck!
+Why not leverage that into a paycheck!?

 The same is true if building a following is something you can do for other people.
 You could consider getting paid to create content and put your social media chops to work.
-We hire people to do just this!
-(Check here for a list of our open positions.)

 6. Physical products

 Depending on what you do and what your following is about, you might have a market for physical products.
 Let’s imagine you’re a painter or photographer who has a following on Instagram.
-It stands to reason that you could create products from your work and sell it!
+It stands to reason that you could create products from your work and sell them!

 Heck, people are probably already asking you, “Where can I get a print?”

-While there’s some overhead to get a physical product business off the ground – say getting prints made and buying shipping material, there’s no reason the cost has to be prohibitive.
 Since you don’t need to pay for a storefront, any income you make after manufacturing and shipping will probably be profit.
 And if you have a following already, you can probably charge a premium for your work!

 How to monetize with physical products